-Figure 22: INS: Effect of number of topic example images used views for forensic and real-time alerting applications in mind.
+Figure 22: INS: Effect of number of topic example images used plications in mind.
 The previous TRECVID 2018 ActEV (ActEV18) evaluated system detection performance on 12 activities for the self-reported evaluation and 19 activities for the leaderboard evaluation using the VIRAT V1 dataset [Lee et al., 2018].
+For the self-reported evaluation, the participants ran their software on their hardware and configurations and submitted the system output with the defined format to the NIST scoring server.
+For the leaderboard evaluation, the participants submitted their runnable system to the NIST scoring server, which was independently evaluated on the sequestered data using the NIST hardware.

 The ActEV18 evaluation addressed the two different tasks: 1) identify a target activity along with the time span of the activity (AD: activity detection), 2) detect objects associated with the activity occurrence (AOD: activity and object detection).